 An advance health care directive (also called an advance directive) is a legally-binding statement for how you would like to be treated at the end of your life, and is composed of two parts.

 1. Naming a health care power of attorney, who can advocate for your care when you may not be able to

 2. Creating a living will, stating the types of medical treatments you do and do not want at the end of your life

 An advance directive can also include your status as an organ donor, and whether or not you would like to be resuscitated if your heart or breathing should stop (in other words, if you have a Do Not Resuscitate order).

 Creating an advance health care directive allows you to communicate to your family and caregivers the types of treatments you want and do not want, the way you would like to be cared for as you age, and who should make decisions for you if you can't make decisions for yourself.
 Not only does creating an advance health care directive ensure that your wishes are communicated and followed, but also takes an enormous amount of stress off your family, as they will not have to make these often difficult decisions about your care.

-To learn more about the responsibilities of a health care power of attorney, see our article Naming a Health Care Power of Attorney.
+To learn more about the responsibilities of a health care power of attorney, see our article Naming a Health Care Proxy.

 For help deciding which medical treatments you want and which you do not want, see our article Evaluating Life-Support Treatments.

 To find your state's advance directive form, use our resource State-by-State Advance Directive Forms.